scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-144-145-Milam-and-Greene-Triple-Cask-Bourbon-and-Port-Finished-Rye.md

 date: 2019-09-20 01:43:22
 tags:
 - milam and greene
-- texas
-- tennessee
 - dickel
 - bourbon
 - rye
 - mgp
-- port finish
 - 6
 - 5
 ---

 I was invited the Milam & Greene launch event this week and it was a lot of fun with whiskey, cocktails, charcuterie, a grilled cheese truck and even fireworks.
 That said I was there for the whiskey so let’s get straight to it!
 Milam & Greene launched their Triple Cask Bourbon and Port Finished Rye this and I was able to drink them both there and take home a few samples.

-Since I received these samples for free I won't be assigning a value rating to the review as I don't know how I would have felt if I bought them on my own.
+Since I received these samples for free I won't be assigning a rating to the review as I don't know how I would have felt if I bought them on my own.

 {% asset_img image.jpg "Milam and Greene" %}